Vague Steering

 I've had manual steering cars before, however nothing with as wide a tyre as this.

-Did have an E46 with 235 wide tyres where the crank pulley broke and hence no power steering .
+Did have an E46 with 235 wide tyres where the crank pulley broke and hence no power steering e_surprised .
 That was heavy!

 Electric power steering could be interesting.
 I guess not that cheap either.